earthly/website/blog/_posts/2021-07-27-continuous-testing-in-devops.md

 ![Final GitHub Action Workflow]({{site.images}}{{page.slug}}/1626807599.png)

 Implementing continuous testing can be challenging.
-It may create frustration for teams that are not used to the fail-fast approach.
+If you are on a team that is new to this fail-fast approach, it may be a frustrating transition.
 In addition, seeing builds or pipelines failing can be overwhelming at the beginning.
-Prioritizing fixing tests instead of focusing on new features might also be a significant change.
+I suggest prioritizing fixing tests over focusing on new features.
+This may also be a significant change.

 To remediate those challenges, you should rely on the five DevOps principles described by [Jez Humble](https://twitter.com/jezhumble) in *The DevOps Handbook*: